Table of Contents

 - HTTP TCP port 80 access to the internet.

 - HTTPS TCP port 443 access to the internet.

 - Outbound UDP port 5005.
-Replies sent to a flow on port 5005 must be routed back to the Highfive client through any firewalls and NATs.
+Replies sent from the server must be routed back to the Highfive client through any firewalls and NATs.

-- Latency: less than 70 ms one-way latency to the Highfive service (e.g. start.highfive.com), with a standard deviation less than 30 ms.
+- Latency: Less than 70 ms one-way latency or 140 ms round trip time (RTT) to the Highfive service (e.g. start.highfive.com)

 - Webcam (Not required, but strongly recommended.)

 - macOS 10.9 or later